-We looked at comments and complaints the practice received.
+We looked at comments, compliments and complaints the practice received within the last year.
 These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.

 Are services well-led?

 Governance arrangements